PowershellScripts/PowershellScripts.github.io/articles/en/SharePointOnline/getversionhistory.md

 <br/><br/>

-# Retrieve versions for all files in one SharePoint Online library
+# Export version count for all files in one SharePoint Online library

 The following PnP Powershell cmdlets can help you retrieve the number of versions for each SharePoint file.